wuub/roj/README.md

 $ roj create web:v1 nginx:1.7.1 -p 80:8080

 It will create **v1** version of **web** app.
-This app will use **1.7.1** tag of **nginx** image available on public docker registry.
+This app will use **nginx** image available on public docker registry, specifically tag **1.7.1**.
 Once launched on a node, web:v1 app will be available on port 8080, forwarding all of the traffic to port 80 of nginx container.

 ## Listing all defined apps

-Next we'll check that we have successfuly defined our web:v1 app.
+Next we'll check that we have correctly defined our web:v1 app.

-When you issue
+When you use following command:

 $ roj apps